Like your home’s roofing or driveway, time can definitely take its toll on your existing pool.

 Made of a mixture of cement, water, and marble dust (or silica sand), marcite is a standard plaster application for pool surfaces.
 Sometimes referred to as white plaster, this surface choice is dependable and provides a watertight seal over porous gunite.

 Affordability and a smooth, traditional appearance are a couple of other reasons marcite is a popular choice for pool owners.
 We also like this pool finish for the way it reflects light inside the pool, as it creates a refreshing, vivid blue effect.

 Longer lasting than marcite, a quartz aggregate surface consists of plaster mixed with small pieces of quartz, glass beads, river stones, etc.

-Many of our customers prefer this option because it is harder and more resistant to staining — not to mention it gives a pool a luxurious, unique look through custom blending options.
+Many of our customers prefer this pool finish because it is harder and more resistant to staining — not to mention it gives a pool a luxurious, unique look through custom blending options.

 How Long Does it Take to Resurface a Pool?